peteashworth/react-training/README.md

 Step 0.
 Please completely read and thoroughly understand the instructions below before performing them.

 Step 1.
-Download Install Node.js version 7 or higher.
-Version 7 or higher MUST be installed.
+Download Install Node.js version 8 or higher.
+Version 8 or higher MUST be installed.
 If you have an older Node.js version that you need to keep, then use something like [NVM](https://www.npmjs.com/package/nvm) to manage multiple Node.js installations.
 To install Node.js click [here](https://nodejs.org).

-Note: Seriously, please use Node version 7 or higher.
-There are certain features such as destructuring and spreads which will not work with earlier versions of Node.js.
-If you use an earlier version your code will fail.

 Step 2.
 Download the repository as a zip file.
 Extract the zip file to a working folder on your system.